Geometric vertex decomposition and liaison for toric ideals of graphs: Toric ideals of graphs

 \begin{proof} The ideal $I_H$ is clearly unmixed since $I_H$ is a prime ideal.
 Now let $E(G) = \{e_1,\ldots,e_s\}$ denote the edges of $G$ and let $E(C) = \{f_1,\ldots,f_{2n}\}$ denote the edges of the even cycle $C$.
 Let $e$ be any edge of $G$, and after relabelling the $f_i$'s we can assume that $C$ is glued to $G$ along $f_{2n}$ and $e$ (see Figure \ref{fig:onecycle}).
 Consequently,

 Let $e = f_{2n} = \{a,b\}$, and suppose that $a \in f_1$ and $b \in f_{2n-1}$, i.e., $a$ is the vertex that $f_1$ shares with $f_{2n}$, and $b$ is the vertex of $f_{2n-1}$ shared with $f_{2n}$.
-By Theorem \ref{generatordescription} (2), a universal Gr\"obner basis of $I_H$ is given by the primitive binomials that correspond to even closed walks.
-Consider any even closed walk that passes through $f_1$.
-It will have the form for some odd walk $(e_{j_1},\ldots,e_{j_{2k-1}})$ in $G$ that connects the vertex $a$ of $f_1$ with the vertex $b$ of $f_{2n-1}$.
-Thus, any primitive binomial involving the variable $f_1$ has the form
+By Theorem \ref{generatordescription} (2), a universal Gr\"obner basis of $I_H$ is given by the primitive binomials that correspond to even closed walks. { Consider a primitive closed even walk that passes through $f_1$.
+It will have one of the following forms: